nickLeipold/GeoTabJokeGenerator/review.md

   I went ahead and made a flag for the program that removes all instructional prints so the program can be used through pipes.

   `make testCli`
-  - will test the cli, with using pipes you can pipe the jokes newline seperated into another program
+  - will test the cli, with using pipes you can pipe the jokes newline separated into another program

 ## Added ability to enter custom name
-  I added the ability to enter a custom name in the name replacement for the jokes, you are promted for a custom name when creating a joke and if you choose not to provide a custom name, it will prompt for a random name. (if you decide not to choose a random name it will stay as Chuck Norris)
+  I added the ability to enter a custom name in the name replacement for the jokes, you are prompted for a custom name when creating a joke and if you choose not to provide a custom name, it will prompt for a random name. (if you decide not to choose a random name it will stay as Chuck Norris)

 ## Increased the amount of jokes
   I increase the amount of jokes allowed.
-20 was selected arbitralily, and the program should be able to create a list of jokes the size of the buffers it has been alotted.
+20 was selected arbitrarily, and the program should be able to create a list of jokes the size of the buffers it has been allotted.
 On input of a size, I cap that at 20

 ## Category Selection
   The category selection now works and gets sent through to the joke generator api.